contentful/contentful-resolve-response/README.md

         someLink: {sys: {type: 'Entry', id: 'suchId'}, very: 'doge'}
       }
     ]
-  ];

-]
+}
 ```

 Note that:

-- The original object passed in will be mutated (Boo!
-PRs welcome!)
 - Multiple links to the same resource will point to the same object
-- Circular references are possible
+- Circular references are possible, still!!